 Entrances are on Loving St, Crystal Dr, Law St (where we are), Chalcedony St, Diamond St, and Felspar St.

-Here we start to make our way down to the beach which is surrounded by 75-foot cliffs.
-How fortunate to have this access.
+Here we start to go down to the beach, surrounded by 75-foot cliffs.

 Before heading up top to check out Palisades Park, let’s have a quick look at Crystal Pier.